Pasxsenger/LeetCode-Notes/Two Pointers.md

 It seems like there is a `swap` function.
 I didn't know it hhhhh.

-Also, I simplified the code in `if` block.
+Also, I simplified the code in the `if` block.

 The **memory** that it used became smaller.